dbis-uibk/ALF200k/README.md

 ### Lyrics Features

 The probably most interesting part is the computation of the various lyrics features, including lexical, syntactical, semantic and other features.
-The main class for this is `FeatureComputer' in the `musicanalysis.model.music.lyric.feature` package.
+The main class for this is `FeatureComputer` in the `musicanalysis.model.music.lyric.feature` package.
 As said, this class requires a MongoDB connection, which is not published at the moment.
 Nevertheless, have a look at the `compute(Lyric l, double duration)` method, which computes all features for the given `Lyric`.
 So, in order to compute features, you would simply have to create a `Lyric` object from your existing lyrics file.

 The concrete feature extractors (lexical, linguistic, semantic, syntactic) can be found within the corresponding packages.